On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Solution Setups Affecting the Success Probability

 \section{Solution Setups Affecting the Success Probability}

-In Section~\ref{section:comparison_stop_conditions}, we analyzed the evolution of the LQW in order to verify whether the different stopping conditions would be interchangeable or not.
-After choosing the stopping condition properly, we now move forward to addressing factors that affect the final success probability achieved by the technique.
-Previous works have already demonstrated the considerable dependence of the LQW algorithm on the self-loop weight $l$ \cite{wong_lackadaisical_2d, saha_lackadaisical_block_solutions, nahimovs_lackadaisical}.
-Expanding those analysis, we address here the density of solutions and the relative distance between solutions.
+After choosing the stopping condition properly in Section~\ref{section:comparison_stop_conditions}, we now move forward to addressing factors that affect the final success probability achieved by the technique.
+Previous works have already demonstrated the considerable dependence of the LQW algorithm on the self-loop weight $l$~\cite{wong_lackadaisical_2d, nahimovs_lackadaisical}.
+Expanding those analyses, we address the density of solutions and the relative distance between solutions.